Long-term Visiting Fellowships at the GHI

 - History of the Americas

-The fellowship term begins September 1, 2020.
+The fellowship will preferably start in September 2023.
 The Fellow is expected to be in residence in Washington, DC, and participate in GHI activities and events.
 The Fellow will have the opportunity to make use of the resources in the Washington metropolitan area, including the Library of Congress and the National Archives, while pursuing his or her own research.
 Travel within the U.S. to work in archives and libraries will also be possible.
 Candidates doing original research for a dissertation or a second book project will be given preference.

 The fellowship is open to both doctoral and postdoctoral scholars based in North America and Europe.
 The monthly stipend is € 2,000 for doctoral students and € 3,400 for postdoctoral scholars.
 In addition, fellowship recipients based in Europe will receive reimbursement for their round-trip airfare to the U.S.

-To apply please send the following materials using the online application form or (as a single pdf) to email@example.com by December 1, 2020:
+To apply please send the following materials using the online application form by December 1, 2022:

 A brief cover letter